lsst-sqre/safir/docs/user-guide/pydantic-schema-manager.rst

        MyModel, compatibility=SchemaManagerCompatibility.FORWARD
    )

+Sometime in the future, if the model changes like this, an exception will be raised upon registration:

 .. code-block:: python

-   manager: PydanticSchemaManager

-   # sometime in the future, this model changes like this
    class MyModel(AvroBaseModel):
        field1: int